top of page

 • 99% of graduates attended college

 The Carondelet College Counseling department provides current information on the changing landscape of college admissions.
 Our college counselors provide a comprehensive and personalized four-year approach to the college admissions process.
-This includes a college application boot camp for rising seniors and visits by more than 100 colleges to Carondelet to recruit our students.
-90% of the Class of 2022 received a merit scholarship to at least one university.
+This includes college application boot camps for juniors and rising seniors, course selection meetings, individual meetings about college, and visits by more than 100 colleges to Carondelet to recruit our students.

 Athletics

-Across all sports, Carondelet had 11 First Team student-athletes, nine Second Team student-athletes, 15 Honorable Mentions, and two Players of the Year in the EBAL All League Selections 2021-2022.
+Across all sports, Carondelet had 15 First Team athletes (not including Swim and Dive), 12 Second Team athletes (not including Swim and Dive), and four Players of the Year (not including Swim and Dive) in the EBAL All League Selections 2023-2024.

-Carondelet received NCS scholastic program honors.
-All Varsity Carondelet sports earned a GPA of 3.5 and above (including club sports).
+NCS Scholastic program honors.
+All Varsity Carondelet Sports earned a GPA of 3.5 and above (including club sports).

 Student Life